 Traveling internationally with your furry friend can be ruff.
-Whether you have a service dog that needs to come with you or just want to take your pup on vacation with you (who wouldn’t?!), there’s a lot to consider about what you’ll do and where you’ll go with your dog.
+Whether you have a service dog that needs to come with you or just want to bring your pup on vacation (who wouldn’t?!), there’s a lot to consider about what you’ll do and where you’ll go with your dog.

-In general, European countries are pretty accepting of dogs coming to most places with you, but it’s always best to do some thorough research before you book flights.
-Croatia is fairly dog-friendly, but if you happen to bring your dog somewhere that is not dog-friendly, there could be hefty fines to pay.
-Like at most beaches.
+In general, Croatia is fairly dog-friendly, but if you happen to bring your dog somewhere that is not dog-friendly, there could be hefty fines to pay.